‘It’s embarrassing’: Neighbors, city leaders fed up with illegal dumping

 “Remain vigilant and watchful, and watch for folks driving around with a truck load of stuff to make sure that doesn’t get dumped in your neighborhood,” said Johnson.

 Johnson says at the end of the day, city crews have to go and pick up a lot of this debris.
-If you’re found guilty of this, it’s a misdemeanor crime and the punishment can be up to six months in jail or a fine of up to five hundred dollars.
+If you’re found guilty of this, it’s a misdemeanor crime and the punishment can be up to six months in jail or a fine of up to $500.